powervr-graphics/Native_SDK/examples/OpenGLES/05_IntroducingPVRCamera/README.rst

 .. figure:: ./IntroducingPVRCamera.png

-Use the PVRCamera library to get the hardware camera of a device, and apply a simple color inversion shader to it.
+Uses the PVRCamera library to get the hardware camera of a device, and applies a simple colour inversion shader.

 Description
 -----------
-The PVRCamera library gives a very simple, unified API to access the video feed of an iOS or Android device as an OpenGL ES texture.
-This demo displays this texture on the screen using a very simple shader that inverts the colours.
+The PVRCamera library provides a very simple, unified API to access the video feed of an iOS or Android device as an OpenGL ES texture.
+This example displays the texture on the screen using a very simple shader that inverts the colours.

-Note: On desctop platforms, the camera interface returns a dummy static texture to facilitate development.
-On android N, the Camera permission must be given to the application.
+Note: On desktop platforms, the camera interface returns a dummy static texture to aid development.
+On Android N and above, the Camera permission must be given to the application.

-APIS
+APIs
 ----
 * OpenGL ES 2.0+
+* Vulkan

 Controls
 --------